Ahm4d-1/tkinter-xo-game/README.md

-# tkinter-xo-game
+# Tkinter XO Game

 Intelligent XO game using tkinter

-this program is an upgrade from another one which was on the terminal.
+This program is an upgrade from another which was on terminal.
-I tried to make the win as hard as possible, there may be a better way for it, but this is how I have done it.
+Tried to make winning as hard as possible using logical human-like thinking, by looking for winning chances first, if not possible, block opponent's winning chances.

-I would appreciate your feedback.
+There is definitely some room for imporvement.